-Once you’ve collected your sample, be sure to associate/log it on https://microbio.me/AmericanGut/ to select your barcode using the “Assign Sample” button/tab.
+Once you’ve collected your sample, be sure to sign back on to https://microbio.me/AmericanGut/ to select your barcode using the “Assign Sample” button/tab.
 Then, input your sample type and collection date and time.
 This step ensures that your sample is associated with the consent form that you signed; without this step being completed we are not allowed to work with your sample per the University of California’s Institutional Review Board.

-Ok, you’ve signed the consent form, taken the survey, collected your sample and logged it, and mailed your sample back to us.
+Ok, you’ve signed the consent form, taken the survey, collected your sample and input the sample details online, and mailed your sample back to us.
 Now what?
 What happens to your sample once it arrives in the Knight Lab at UCSD?

 The first thing that we do when your sample arrives is to scan it with our barcode scanner.
 If you’ve associated your sample, this information comes out and we have the green light to process your sample-and you’ll get an email confirming that we received your sample.
 If your sample hasn’t been logged, an error code results and we will store your sample in the -20oC freezer.
 You’ll also receive an email alerting you to missing information with instructions on how to correct the issue.
 We’ll rescan your sample every couple of weeks to see if it has been associated.